Trump Challenges House On Impeachment Vote. Pelosi: No Requirement For That

 It would also force lawmakers in both parties to go on the record for or against the inquiry as headlines fly thick and fast about the Ukraine affair.

-While Republicans so far oppose the impeachment investigation, some GOP lawmakers have said the Ukraine allegations are worthy of an investigation and they could also face a tough choice if put to a vote by the full House.
+While most Republicans so far oppose the impeachment investigation, some GOP lawmakers also have said the Ukraine allegations are worthy of an investigation.
+They could also face a tough choice if put to a vote by the full House.
 Some moderate Democrats have yet to take a position.

 When does impeachment become impeachment